ScrappyHub/rooted-core/docs/ADMIN_AUTH_MODEL.md

 ---

+## 9. Admin Moderation

+Admin identity is defined purely in public.user_tiers:

+role = 'admin'

+account_status = 'active'

+Admin RPCs exposed to the frontend are limited to:

+admin_get_user_accounts

+admin_set_role_tier

+admin_set_account_status

+admin_update_feature_flags

+admin_moderate_submission

+Every exposed admin RPC:

+✅ Uses SECURITY DEFINER

+✅ Calls public.is_admin() at the top

+✅ Writes to public.user_admin_actions (for account-level changes)

+✅ For moderation, chains into notification helpers

+Internal helpers like _admin_moderate_submission_internal are:

+🚫 Not to be exposed via Supabase’s “Exposed Functions”

+✅ Used only by:

+Outer admin RPC

+Service-role / direct SQL in emergencies

 No admin SQL helper whose name starts with _admin_ or _debug_ may be exposed via the public RPC API.

+All vendor & institution applications live in:

+public.vendor_applications

+public.institution_applications

+Applications are never auto-approved.
+They always enter:

+public.moderation_queue with entity_type = 'vendor_application' or 'institution_application'.

+Only admins can:

+Approve/reject applications (via admin_moderate_submission).

+Change status on application tables (RLS).

+Every decision:

+Updates the application status.

+Updates moderation_queue status + timestamps + reviewed_by.

+Sends a notification via notifications system:

+submission_approved for approvals.

+submission_rejected for rejections.

+--

 This Admin Authorization Model is **IMMUTABLE and CANONICAL** across all ROOTED verticals.